ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

             ${CCPE_IMAGE_FILE} ${RUN_CMD}
     ```

-If you wish you can at runtime replace a containerized library with its host equivalent.
+If you wish you can at runtime replace a containerised library with its host equivalent.
 You may for example decide to
 do this for a low-level communications library such as `libfabric` or `libpmi`.
 This can be done by adding (before the
 `srun` command) something like the following line to the `submit-run.slurm` file.